cainesap/Dialogue-systems-for-language-learning/README.md

 Tensorflow can be installed by following the [tensorflow installation instructions](https://www.tensorflow.org/install/).
 Note that a virtualenv installation is recommended, with pip install, and that you need pip version >=8.1.

+As in `requirements.txt`, also run: `pip install nltk, numpy, scipy, sklearn, six, tqdm`

 Data
 -------

 For training a model download the [Cornell Movie-Dialogs Corpus](http://www.mpi-sws.org/~cristian/data/cornell_movie_dialogs_corpus.zip)

-Change to the `Dialogue-systems-for-language-learning` (root) directory, create a 'data/cornell' directory path and unzip the 'cornell movie-dialogs corpus' folder from the zip file into it.
+Change to the `Dialogue-systems-for-language-learning` (root) directory, `mkdir -p data/cornell` and unzip the 'cornell movie-dialogs corpus' folder from the zip file into it.

-Make sure you're in the root directory again and run the script 'simple_pre.py' located in 'preprocessing/cornell'.
-This will take care of the preprocessing.
+Make sure you're in the root directory again and run the script `python preprocessing/cornell/simple_pre.py`.
+This will process the Cornell corpus and output to `data/cornell/processed/simple`. _N.B._ For the hierarchical model referred to in 'Training' below, I suspect you need to run `preprocessing/cornell/hier.py` but this is undocumented and I haven't tried it yet.

+Also make an `output` directory in root.

 Training